lee011/timetable-checker/readme.md

-# Timetable Checker
+# CityU Timetable Checker

 Timetable checker for CityU mates.
 It reads class information from AIMS and match against your timetable to see if sections conflit occurs.

+**This extension only works in [AIMS](https://banweb.cityu.edu.hk/).**

 ## Browser Support

-This is a Chrome extension that can be installed on the latest desktop versions of Google Chrome, Opera and Microsoft Edge.
+This is a Chromium-based-browser extension that can be installed on the latest desktop versions of Google Chrome, Opera and Microsoft Edge.
 (Other Chromium-based browsers may be used, but we do not guarantee it works)

 ## How it works